puppetlabs/puppet-docs/source/pe/3.1/cloudprovisioner_configuring.markdown

 ###Adding Google Compute Engine Credentials

-To connect to Google Compute Engine, you must put your client ID and client secret in your ~/.fog file.
-You can see these commands below; instructions for obtaining the client ID and secret follow.

-`gce_cliend id`

-`gce_client secret`

 The following steps describe how to create a Google Compute Engine account, obtain a client ID and secret, and register `node_gce` with your GCE account.
 **Note** These steps don't cover setting up a billing method for your GCE account.
 To set up billing, click **Billing** in the Google Cloud Console, and follow the instructions there.

 Go to https://cloud.google.com and sign in with your Google credentials.
 Click the **Create Project** button, and give your project a name.
 This creates your project in the Google Cloud Console.
 Some options for working with your project are displayed in the left navigation bar.

 In the left-hand navigation bar, click **APIs and auth** and then click **Registered Apps**.

 Click the **REGISTER APP** button.
-Give your app a name -- it can be whatever you like-- and click **Native** as the platform.
+Give your app a name--it can be whatever you like--and click **Native** as the platform.

 Click **Register**.
 Your app's page opens, and a CLIENT ID and CLIENT SECRET are provided. **Note** You'll need the ID and secret, so capture these for future reference.

 Now, in PE, run `puppet node_gce register <client ID> <client secret>` and follow the online instructions.
 You'll get a URL to visit in your browser.
 There, you'll log into your Google account and grant permission for your node to access GCE.

-Once permission is granted, you'll get a toke of about 64 characters.
+Once permission is granted, you'll get a token of about 64 characters.
 Copy this token as requested into your `node_gce` run to complete the registration.
 * * *

 - [Next: Classifying Cloud Nodes and Remotely Installing Puppet](./cloudprovisioner_classifying_installing.html)